 If you’re a landlord, chances are you’re wondering how to avoid the cost of an eviction.
 Scrolling through any landlord forums can be a stroll through a nightmare garden of tenant horror stories: tenants who skipped months of rent, tenants who destroyed property, and tenants who left a mess to clean up.
+And writing an eviction notice is never fun.
 While good tenants pay their rent on time, take care of the property, and report any issues, it only takes one eviction to understand how important a good application and screening process is in a landlord-tenant software.

 What is the cost of an eviction?

 To estimate how much an eviction costs you, take into consideration costs from every step of the entire process: missed rent payments, cleaning fees, repairing damaged property, court costs, filing fees, and any legal aid.

 Missed rent: $1,191+

 According to Apartment List’s national rent report for 2019, the average rent for a 2-bedroom is $1,191.
 That means, if you have are evicting a tenant due to missed rent payments, you could lose at minimum $1,191 and more, depending on how many months your tenant misses rent and the actual rent of your unit.
 Additionally, some eviction processes can take as long as three months, which means you can tack on at least that much more in missed rent.

 Legal fees: $400+

 - Sheriff’s office serving notice: $45-75, depending on state